gonappuccino/dds_kv_offload_proposal/README.md

 ## 3. DDS Offload API Implementation Design (Pseudo-code)

-The following Python-style pesudo-code outlines how the DDS offload API could be implemented for our KV hypothetical store.
+The following Python-style pseudo-code outlines how the DDS offload API could be implemented for our KV hypothetical store.

 ### 3.1.
 'OffPred': Request Distribution